Before you submit your application, it’s always worth checking: is the short-term loan you’re applying for legit?

 Lenders must make a reasonable judgment on an applicant’s ability to repay the loan.
 The lender should assess factors such as income, housing expenses and existing debt in determining if the applicant can reasonably repay the loan.

 If a lender doesn’t ask you for any of that information or doesn’t attempt to evaluate if you can afford the loan, the lender probably isn’t legit.
+Since there are plenty of lenders that check, you should move on and find one that combines good terms with a strong lending ethic.

 Check the websites of any providers you’re interested in to confirm they operate in your state of residence.

-The following should help you find legit short term loans easily:
+The following should help you find legit short-term loans easily:

 - Better Business Bureau accreditation.
 The Better Business Bureau (BBB) is more than a century-old nonprofit organization that helps identify trustworthy business.
-Different short term lenders across the country have BBB accreditation, and dealing with these businesses provides extra peace of mind.
+Different short-term lenders across the country have BBB accreditation, and dealing with these businesses provides extra peace of mind.

 Are these payday lenders legit?
 Find out now